luotigerlsx/kubeflow-pipeline-fantasy/README.md

 - [Kubeflow Pipeline CI/CD Examples](04_Kubeflow_Pipeline_CICD_Examples): MLOps is an ML engineering culture and practice that aims at unifying ML development (Dev) and ML operation (Ops).
 MLOps strongly advocates automation and monitoring at all steps of ML system construction, from integration, testing, and releasing to deployment and infrastructure management.
 CI/CD examples together with Kubeflow Pipeline are provided here.

-Moreover, we have also developed [Kubeflow Cluster Setup](00_Kubeflow_Cluster_Setup.ipynb) notebook to help you deploy a Kubeflow deployment through CLI.
-(The currently version is designed based on kfp 0.7).

 ## Setups Overview: